Policy 1300 Acceptable Use of Digital Technology

 3.3 District Technology Resources are intended for educational, instructional or business-related use, to facilitate the goals and objectives of the Board of Education.

 3.4 Engaging in personal use is a choice users make that may involve the sacrifice of personal information.
 The Board of Education cannot guarantee that personal information is secure while using District Technology Resources.
+Malicious acts or unauthorized data collection may compromise personal privacy and are strictly prohibited.

 3.5 Users shall take all reasonable precautions to prevent a breach of privacy by ensuring that data, as defined by this policy, is secure and safe.
 In addition, users shall not knowingly commit a breach of privacy and will only use data for the purposes intended in 3.3.
+This includes refraining from activities such as unauthorized surveillance, unauthorized personal/sensitive information collection or use, or impersonation that could misrepresent individuals or violate their privacy.

 3.6 The Board of Education owns all District Technology Resources and may access data and information that users create, store, send, or receive when using District Technology Resources, in accordance with the accompanying procedure.
+This includes investigating potential misuse involving malicious software, unauthorized access, or threatening communications, including extortion attempts or AI-generated threats.

-3.7 The Board of Education is not responsible for:
+3.7 The Board of Education is not responsible for::

 3.7.1 anything accessed by the user through District Technology Resources that is not created, published or authored by the Board of Education;